| Lesson 3 || The application layer of the TCP-IP Protocol |

 Application Layer of the TCP-IP Protocol

-An application-layer protocol is a language network clients and servers use to communicate with each other.
+An application-layer protocol is a language of network clients and servers use to communicate with each other.

 On UNIX machines, the